pramitchoudhary/Experiments/interestingProblems/blackjack/README.md

     * The decision to "Hit"/"Stay" is implicitly suggested based on the Probability value
 ### Probability of wining is calculated at each hand for the Player:
     * Stats displayed to the user:
     1. Under and Over 21: This displays the probability of staying under or going over after each hand
     2. Probability of getting 21 or max value close to 21 at the end of each try
     3. It also displays the default chance of getting perfect 21 with the combination of (faceCard + Ace) at the start of the game

+### Usage:
+    1. Fork or download the repository in a local directory
+    2. Download the guava-18.0.jar from http://mvnrepository.com/artifact/com.google.guava/guava/18.0
+    3. If you wish to build the source from scratch, execute the following command at CLI

+       * javac -g Suit.java Card.java Deck.java
+       * javac -g -cp guava-18.0.jar:.
+Player.java GameManager.java

+   4. Execute: java -cp guava-18.0.jar:.
+GameManager